Public Information Office

 The Public Information Officer

-The Department’s Public Information Officer (PIO) oversees the dissemination of all information regarding the Department, such as media advisories/releases, advertising, event program agendas, newsletters, and any other external communication or documents as directed by the Cabinet Secretary.
+The DVS Public Information Officer (PIO) oversees the dissemination of all information regarding the department, such as media advisories/releases, advertising, event program agendas, newsletters, and any other external communication or documents as directed by the cabinet secretary.

 Notice of Right to Inspect Public Records

 By law under the Inspection of Public Records Act, every person has the right to inspect public records of the New Mexico Department of Veterans’ Services (NMDVS).
 Compliance with a request to inspect public records is an integral part of the routine duties of the officers and employees of the Department of Veterans’ Services.